 Ask any chef and they will tell you that some of the best meat to grind for hamburgers are beef and pork.
 The former meat type is much more preferred than the latter one, as it comes with a wide variety of cuts and pieces.

 When it comes to choosing which parts of beef and pork to grind, you should always go for the chuck steak.
 The chuck steak is a large boneless piece of meat, marbled with the perfect ratio of fat to lean.

-Most chefs use this amazing piece as it does not really require any special tailoring to it.
+Most chefs use this amazing piece as it does not require any special tailoring.
 You also get to add in extra other meat pieces to compliment the chuck steak, making it very versatile and of course, delicious.

 Sirloin ( a.k.a Tri-Tip)

 Another beef cut that you can grind to make a burger patty is the sirloin.
 However, the sirloin (or Tri-Tip as called by many) is a very lean piece, so the fat ratio is pretty low.

 When opting for the sirloin cut for your burger patty, it is a good idea to always compliment it with a rather fattier beef cut, such as the short rib or brisket.

 You do not want to simply grind the sirloin alone for a patty, as the end product will come out as very dry and flat.
 Including the brisket or a short rib will enhance the overall flavor of the patty, while also giving it that extra ooze of fat.
 Totally yum!